devoptimist/terraform-chef-effortless-bootstrap/README.md

 # Overview
-This terraform module will use a chef effortless habitat package to bootstrap a system
+This module will use a chef `Effortless Infra` package to bootstrap a system.
+The name of the effortless package to run can be passed in as a variable.

 #### Supported platform families:
  * Debian